 The only positive aspect we can draw from COVID-19 is the change in the work culture, people have now become more coworking space receptive.
 With this, the coworking space owners have a dire need to market out their spaces and stand out of their competition, obviously to attract the highest paying tenants.

 Whether your goals are to increase the visibility of your coworking space or finding the highest paying tenant for your space.
 The odds are, you will have to match your commitment to content marketing with a solid email marketing strategy.
 There are no hidden corners, when you combine your content strategy with an effective personalized email marketing campaign you create a formidable beast.
 An attention-grabbing salutation and opening sentence are crucial for a successful campaign start.

 What plans and steps can you adopt to efficiently market your space?
 Almost everyone must be relying on email marketing or content marketing for their coworking space, but if you want to stand out, it is important that you make a bold entrance.
 Highly segmented automated campaigns with informative/problem-solving content, ought to do it.

-In this article you will learn how to effectively market your coworking space, achieve the desired numbers that you are aiming for, and a bunch of creative ways to advertise your coworking space, using email marketing.
+In this article you will learn how to effectively market your coworking space, achieve the desired numbers that you are aiming for, and a bunch of creative ways to advertise your coworking space, using email marketing strategies.
 You also get a detailed insight on how to get direct access to your individual markets, or potential leads, with information to help you hit those repeat sales.

 Poorly strategized and targeted email marketing campaigns will not only affect your brand reputation but also your sender’s reputation in the eyes of ESP.
 Many marketers don’t understand its importance and once they do it takes a huge time to reverse it.